 Our attorneys offer their services 24 hours a day, seven days a week

-If you have more questions about posting bail and bond in Denver, Aurora or anywhere else in Colorado, consult our bail and bond lawyers at O'Malley & Sawyer today.
+If you have more questions about posting bail and bond in Denver, Aurora or anywhere else in Colorado, consult our bail and bond lawyers at Sawyer Legal Group today.
 Posting bond and bail in court or at the Denver County Jail can be a long and sometimes confusing process.
 That's why our attorneys offer their services 24 hours a day, seven days a week, to answer your questions and address your concerns regarding bond and bail.
 Contact our office today to set up a free initial consultation with us, and protect your future.